Layering and order of use of our protective products

 The bottom line

 It doesn't matter what order you layer the Lazy Wax, Fully Slick and After Glow in, as they're all water based and will work together perfectly.
-We prefer to use Lazy Wax first, then Fully Slick, then use After Glow last.
-We do this as After Glow has the highest amount of protection out of these products and will provide the best shield to your wax and your paint.
-It also contains the best anti static properties of the products so your car stays cleaner, for longer.
+We prefer to use Lazy Wax first, then either Fully Slick or After Glow last to protect the wax.

 All the products in this article can be found in our stockists throughout Australia.
 Find a link at the very bottom of the webpage to locate your closest one.